moodlehq/moodle-docker/README.md

 The Behat tests will be run against a container serving the mobile application, you have two options here:

 1. Use a docker image that includes the application code.
-You need to specify the `MOODLE_APP_VERSION` env variable and the [moodlehq/moodleapp](https://hub.docker.com/r/moodlehq/moodleapp) image will be downloaded from docker hub.
+You need to specify the `MOODLE_DOCKER_APP_VERSION` env variable and the [moodlehq/moodleapp](https://hub.docker.com/r/moodlehq/moodleapp) image will be downloaded from docker hub.

 2. Use a local copy of the application code and serve it through docker, similar to how the Moodle site is being served.
 Set the `MOODLE_DOCKER_APP_PATH` env variable to the codebase in you file system.
 This will assume that you've already initialized the app calling `npm install` and `npm run setup` locally.